Understanding User Experiences of Computer Use Agents: Design Space and Opportunities for Building Agent UX Prototypes: What support would be helpful to prototype UX in computer use agents? (RQ2)

-\paragraph*{\textbf{A2.
-Design the agent's information display}} Developers also need to consider how the agent appears on the screen, including what \formativeCode{information} was displayed, such as exposing details of the tools an agent uses to complete a users's task (e.g., clicking a UI element or invoking an application API), \epQuote{a small description of [the action]}{3}, or a summary of multiple actions.
+\paragraph*{\textbf{\activityTwo{1}}} When developing agent UX prototypes, how the agent appears on the screen should be considered.
+This includes what \formativeCode{information} was displayed, such as exposing details of the tools an agent uses to complete a user's task (e.g., clicking a UI element or invoking an application API), \epQuote{a small description of [the action]}{3}, or a summary of multiple actions.
 The information should be designed at the correct granularity, as too much information could easily \epQuote{overwhelm [users] with unnecessary information}{11}.
-For example, EP11 commented that the information presented was important for tasks such as decision-making: \epQuote{The user experience should be such that [the confirmation] gives me all the information I need as a user to make a decision}{11}.
+For example, RE-P11 commented that the information presented was important for tasks such as decision-making: \epQuote{The user experience should be such that [the confirmation] gives me all the information I need as a user to make a decision}{11}.

-In addition to what information to show about the agents' activities, agent developers also need to decide on its \formativeCode{presentation}.
+In addition, the agent prototype's \formativeCode{presentation} needs to be considered.
 This includes how it should appear when interacting with the user (e.g., in a chat window) and when executing tasks in an application interface~\cite{pu2025assistance}.
 The UI components that dictate how an agent solicits user inputs also need to be considered: \epQuote{How is a user gonna input those parameters?
 Is it going to be a text box...[or] multiple text fields?}{6}.
 Designing how an agent's actions are represented to the user is also important.
 Participants discussed how actions could be \epQuote{invisible}{9} or be revealed by highlighting the UI elements, e.g., \epQuote{drawing a square around [the element] on the screen}{1}.
 These findings are corroborated by several works which argue how presentation is an important consideration of designing agents~\cite{schiaffino2004user, lieberman2003agents, shneiderman1997direct}, as it can affect users' perceptions and trust~\cite{dehn2000impact}.

-Therefore we derive: \textbf{C3.
-Define the UI of the agent in the chat and the environment.} Users should be able to control what \formativeCode{information} is shown and modify its \formativeCode{presentation}, i.e., in the chat and on the application interface.
+Therefore we derive: \textbf{\capabilityThree{1}}.
+Developers of agent prototypes should be able to control what \formativeCode{information} is shown and modify its \formativeCode{presentation}, i.e., in the chat and on the application interface.